 How many years would he have to spend in prison?

-Well, he'll probably I mean you get a fifteen percent reduction for good behavior, so uh that's the knockoff.
+Well, he'll probably, I mean, you get a 15% reduction for good behavior.

-So he's he's probably gonna have to do you know at least six and a half years.
+So he's probably going to have to do at least six and a half years.

-Yeah, I think uh thirty seven months is concurrent or somewhere around there.
+Yeah, I think 37 months is concurrent or somewhere around there.

-Um so but you know, he's he's gonna have to do some years behind bars.
+So, but, you know, he's going to have to do some years behind bars.

 It's not obstruction of justice to exercise your constitutional duty as president to pardon somebody.

-Well, he was also leading the I believe, I believe, haven't heard him say I believe about the uh Democratic Lieutenant uh governor in Virginia in the Commonwealth there.
+Well, he was also leading the I believe, I believe, haven't heard him say I believe about the Democratic lieutenant governor in Virginia in the Commonwealth there.

-Um one of the things now that we have two judges conceding there was no evidence of Trump Russia collusion in these cases.
+One of the things now that we have two judges conceding there was no evidence of Trump-Russia collusion in these cases, we're expecting any day now the Mueller report is going to be at least handed over to the AGA.

-But you you have uh uh pretty good authority, and your sources are telling you pretty confidently that there is no Trump Russia collusion that was found by Mueller.
+But you have pretty good authority, and your sources are telling you pretty confidently that there is no Trump-Russia collusion that was found by Mueller.

-And when he sits that send button, he transmits that report to the Justice Department.
+And when he hits that send button, he transmits that report to the Justice Department.

 We'll finally know the answer.

-But I think in every public setting we have seen in the last couple of years, from the chairman of the House Intelligence Committee, Devin Nunez to the chairman of the Senate Intelligence Committee, Richard Burr, to two judges in the Manafort case to every other sentencing involving uh a defendant in the Mueller in prosecutions and in Mueller's own statements and indictments, there has not been a single allegation of collusion between the presidential campaign in Russia.
+But I think in every public setting we have seen in the last couple of years, from the chairman of the House Intelligence Committee, Devin Nunez, to the chairman of the Senate Intelligence Committee, Richard Burm, to two judges in the Manafort case, to every other sentencing involving a defendant in the Mueller prosecutions and in Mueller's own statements and indictments.

-Uh as you know earlier on your show, we broke the stories about what was in Lisa Page's testimony, but the official transcript came out yesterday.
+As you know, earlier on your show, we broke the stories about what was in Lisa Page's testimony, but the official transcript came out yesterday.

 What did Lisa Page tell us?

-And I think today, when you watch what happens today, the protesters outside the immediate reindictment in New York by Sybans, a very political prosecutor in Manhattan, uh, you see a lot more politics in the court of law than I think most of us would like to see.
+And I think today, when you watch what happens today, the protesters outside, the immediate reindictment in New York by Cy Vance, a very political prosecutor in Manhattan, you see a lot more politics in the court of law than I think most of us would like to see.

-These legal cases should stand on their own merit, and yet you see in the form of protests in the form of a sudden reindictment timed to the end of the sentencing, uh, a lot of political shenanigans going on in the legal system.
+These legal cases should stand on their own merit, and yet you see in the form of protests, in the form of a sudden reindictment timed to the end of the sentencing, a lot of political shenanigans going on in the legal system.

 You know, I agree with that completely.